RedTurtle/collective.login_monitor/README.rst

 How to use
 ==========

-After installation, any login done in your Plone will save to an external database an entry that store:
+After the installation, any login done in your Plone will save to an external database an entry that store:

 * user id
 * a timestamp